diegopetrucci/dot/README.md

 # My dotfiles

-I use [chezmoi](https://www.chezmoi.io) to sync my dotfiles in a private repo, so I update this one whenever I remember to.
+I use [chezmoi](https://www.chezmoi.io) to sync my dotfiles in a private repo, so I update this one whenever I have some time.